Hubertkin/Hubertkin/README.md

 - 👋 Hi, I’m @Hubertkin
 - 👀 I’m interested in ...
 Coding
 - 🌱 I’m currently learning ...
-Python and dart for now
+Python, dart and C programming language
 - 💞️ I’m looking to collaborate on ... python and dart coding projects with flutter
 - 📫 How to reach me ... kingsleyocran94@gmail.com